Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 * General

 Applicable rates : 0.0404%
-Which is applied to both commercial RRP, and grouped licencing structures.
+Which is applied to both commercial RRP, and grouped licencing structures....

 * Currency
 * Electrical_Resistance